chuckdotsvg/Avalon-TG-bot/README.md

 ### Roadmap
+- [ ] tag people when they have to do something
 - [ ] show lobby on join
 - [ ] update count player that have to vote
 - [ ] send poll of team vote result (with changed message)